elos/documentation/theory/1 - sets.md

 A set can also have infinite size, if it has an infinite number of elements.
 The set of integers, ℤ, is one example.

+    |ℤ| = ∞

 ### Subsets and Proper Subsets

-If every element in A is an element in B, then we say A is a *subset* of B, denoted A ⊆ B. Equivalently, we can write B ⊇ A, B is a superset of A. If B contains an elements not in A, we say that A is *proper subset* of B, written A ⊂ B.
+If every element in A is an element in B, then we say A is a *subset* of B, denoted A ⊆ B. Equivalently, we can write B ⊇ A, B is a superset of A. If B contains any elements not in A, we say that A is *proper subset* of B, written A ⊂ B.

     A = {1, 2, 3}
     B = C = {1, 2, 3, 4, 5}

-    A ⊂ B and A ⊆ B
+    A ⊂ B (which does imply that A ⊆ B)

-    but C ⊆ B, not a proper subset.
+    C ⊆ B (not a proper subset)

-Generally, we call A is a proper subset of B only if A ⊂ B and A ≠ ∅.
-If A can be the empty set, then we say strict subset.
+Generally, we call A a proper subset of B only if A ⊂ B and A ≠ ∅.
+If A can be the empty set, then we use the term *strict* subset.
+That is to say, proper subset implies A ≠ ∅.
+This is a fuzzy convention, though.
+Generally, defer to the context of the matter at hand.

 #### Basic Properties

- * The empty set, denoted by {} or ∅, is a _proper subset_ of any non-empty set A: ∅ ⊂ A
+ * The empty set, denoted by {} or ∅, is a _strict subset_ of any non-empty set A: ∅ ⊂ A, A ≠ ∅
  * The empty set is a _subset_ of every set B: ∅ ⊆ B
  * Every set A is a subset of itself: A ⊆ A